ceejbot/soulsy/README.md

 Soulsy is a minimal-features Souls-style HUD for Skyrim SE and AE.
 It is inspired by hotkey HUD mods like Elden Equip, iEquip, and LamasTinyHud.
 It is in fact a fork of [LamasTinyHud](https://github.com/mlthelama/LamasTinyHUD)!

+## Development goals

+My goals are two-fold: make a Souls-style equip HUD that is exactly what I want to use, and learn how to do Rust FFI.
+A bonus is demonstrating how to write Skyrim native-code mods in Rust.

+This project is still in bringup phase.
+Neither the C++ nor the Rust compiles yet.
+The eventual goal is to move everything except the UI rendering and the plugin hooks/listeners to Rust, and have the C++ vanish down to glue code with CommonLibSE.

+The project I forked from uses CommonLibSE, but I also intend to migrate to CommonLibSE-NG.

 ## User documentation

 Soulsy lets you set hotkeys for managing what you have equipped or readied in four equipment slots: